iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 1. Bugging
 The communists look at another player’s party membership card.
 When this power is activated, give the following instructions:

-•	Everyone take out your Party membership card and place it face down in front of you.
+- Everyone take out your Party membership card and place it face down in front of you.
-•	Everyone close your eyes
+- Everyone close your eyes
-•	Communists open your eyes
+- Communists open your eyes
-•	You must look at one players party membership card together.
+- You must look at one players party membership card together.
 [Take a long pause]
-•	Communists close your eyes
+- Communists close your eyes
-•	Everyone reach out and move your card around slightly
+- Everyone reach out and move your card around slightly
-•	Everyone open your eyes.
+- Everyone open your eyes.

 ## CREDITS & LICENSE
-See LICENCE in GitHub:
+See LICENSE in GitHub:
 https://github.com/iFreeon/secret-hitler-red-dawn-expansion/blob/main/LICENSE